mendix/docs/content/developerportal/general/roles.md

 In order to use Mendix, you must sign up to create an account.
 With this signup you create a MxID, and this ID will be linked to a company.
 If the company already exists, you will join the company.
 If it is a new company, a new company will be created and you will automatically join it.

-To make changes to the roles, see [Manage Company Roles and App Roles](/developerportal/howto/change-roles).
+To make changes to the roles, see [How to Manage Company Roles and App Roles](/developerportal/howto/change-roles).

 The roles defined within a company and the company's apps are described below.